It’s now South Australia’s whale-watching season. Start planning your next coastal road trip with these tips.

 Whales visit the entire length of South Australia’s coastline, making our state a whale-watching paradise with an endless choice of scenery.

-The two most popular whale-watching spots are at opposite ends of the coast: the Encounter Marine Park in Victor Harbor and the Far West Coast Marine Park at the Head of the Bight, about 4 hours west of Ceduna.
+The two most popular whale-watching spots are at opposite ends of SA's coast: Encounter Marine Park in Victor Harbor and the Far West Coast Marine Park at the Head of the Bight, about 4 hours west of Ceduna.

 If you choose to visit Victor Harbor, remember to stop in at the SA Whale Centre for a whale fact warm-up before you get started.